OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

      3: 00004e49   112 FUNC    GLOBAL DEFAULT   11 Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI
 ```

-So this native function is actually executed
+Following to the naming convention, this is the native function that gets actually executed when the <code>stringFromJNI</code> native method is called.

+-- TODO [Complete native static analysis section] --

 #### Debugging and Tracing